Are These The 13 Best Tiny Croatia Villages And Towns?

 Often overlooked by travelers on their way from Split to Dubrovnik, the coastal village of Gradac is an old fishing settlement on the southern end of the Makarska Riviera in Dalmatia.
 Inhabited since Roman times, the area still has many features that showcase its long and rich history, including the Chapel of St. Pasquale.

-However, the greatest drawcard of Gradac is its gorgeous pebble beaches, so characteristic of the Dalmatian coast.
+However, Gradac’s greatest drawcard is its gorgeous pebble beaches, which are characteristic of the Dalmatian coast.
 With its shallow, clear, and calm waters, this is a perfect place to sunbathe if you have small children.
 It’s ideal as a stopping point on the journey between Split and Dubrovnik; the village is located roughly halfway between both cities.

 What makes Čigoč such an interesting place to visit is that it’s home to a large population of storks.
 These iconic black-and-white birds like to nest on the roofs and chimneys of the town’s houses, attracting visitors from all over the country.
 The storks are such an essential part of the town that the EuroNatur Foundation designated Čigoč the first “village of storks” in Europe.